boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 --- abstract

-This document describes simple fixes to the IANA IPFIX registry.
+This document describes simple fixes to the IANA IP Flow Information Export (IPFIX) registry.
+These fixes are mainly updates to point to newer IANA registries and also updates to the description of some Information Elements (IEs).

 --- middle

 # Introduction

+As the OPSAWG is currently considering {{?I-D.boucadair-opsawg-rfc7125-update}} that updates {{?RFC7125}}, the WG realized that some other parts of the IANA IPFIX registry {{IANA-IPFIX}} were not up to date.
+Indeed, since its initial creation in 2007, some IPFIX Information Elements (IEs) are not adequately specified any longer (while they were at some point in time in the past).
+This document intends to update the registry and bringing some consistency.

 This document lists a set of simple fixes to the IPFIX IANA registry {{IANA-IPFIX}}.
 These fixes are classified as follows: